dyndns-client/ddns-cli/README.md

-# ddns-cli
-CLI for DynDNS Client
+# CLI for DynDNS Client